 Monika Soria Caruso

-Monika joined the Board in the summer of 2013, and served as Vice President until assuming her current role.
+Monika joined the Board in the summer of 2013, and served as both Vice President and President.
 She discovered the Refuge at an animal law symposium.
 A vegan since junior high school, she has spent over half her life advocating for animals through shelter work, outreach, policy change and mentorship.

 As a Midwest native who swore she’d never leave Chicago, a small acreage in Saxapahaw was all it took to change her mind.
 She and her family left downtown Chicago in 2008 and traded up for a small subsistence farm and several pet rescue hens.
 Outside of debating the merits of ‘breakfast’ brownies with her vegan daughter, Monika’s interests include animal law and policy change, freelance recipe development, textile crafts, and marathon coaching.